.avif)

 Calculating revenue growth rate

 The revenue growth rate typically focuses on recurring revenue.
-This metric is considered the lifeblood of SaaS companies.
+Recurring revenue drives most SaaS companies.
 It is usually measured as ARR, the predictable revenue generated from customer subscriptions over a year.

 To calculate the ARR growth rate, you can use this formula: